silgreen/sample-code-for-university/README.md

 # Programming Language 2

 The programming Language 1 course is finished and now i'm following the second one.
-This course is a mix of software engineering and a java programming course.
+This course is a mix of software engineering and an advanced java programming course.

 i will upload all my exercises on this repo.